marcelojunior7/TopGames/README.md

 pod install
 ```

-- You need to create a ClientId for the [Twitch API](https://dev.twitch.tv/docs/v5/guides/using-the-twitch-api#getting-a-client-id)
+- You need to create a Client ID for the [Twitch API](https://dev.twitch.tv/docs/v5/guides/using-the-twitch-api#getting-a-client-id)

 - Open nameproject.workspace